 It’s time to show the many women who are experiencing unexpected barriers how to move forward.

-Solutions for women facing disempowerment, about Pioneers in Skirts
+Strategies for women facing disempowerment, about Pioneers in Skirts

 It’s a film for the individual who wants to be a pioneer in her own career.
 It’s for parents who want their girls to grow up without the obstacles women are experiencing today.
 And it’s for men like me – shocked with what I’m seeing around me and wanting to know how I can make a difference.